 - Transportation: Look for chances to reduce emissions (and your stress levels) by taking car-free trips whenever you can.
 Biking, walking and riding public transportation can give your family some exercise and make traveling a lot more fun, too.
 City dwellers should find this easy, but even if you live out in the suburbs, we bet you have a park, restaurant or friend’s house within pedaling distance.

 - Reducing Waste: Help your kids look forward to saving electricity by having one fun candlelight dinner every week.
 Or encourage them to use less water by timing who can take the fastest shower (while still coming out smelling clean, of course)!
+According to Asbury Electric, it pays to teach kids about wiring and electrical fixtures to avoid accidents.

 - Water: Use only the water you need, and reuse when possible.